Contents: Six-cylinder engine ↡ Eight-cylinder engine ↡

 Remove the ignition distributor.

-Remove damper.
+Remove the damper.